 IRS And The Innocent Spouse

 At times, married taxpaying couples can receive certain benefits by filing jointly.
 According to the Internal Revenue Service, in this situation, both taxpayers are jointly and individually held accountable for the tax and any interest or penalty that may be due on the joint return.
-This is also the case if a divorce occurs at a later date, the income that was taxed was earned by only one person, or errors were made on the joint tax return.
+This is also the case if a divorce occurs at a later date, or if the income that was taxed was earned by only one person, or errors were made on the joint tax return.

 In certain circumstances, a spouse may be held accountable for all of the tax that is due.
 There are three different types of relief available for those that may face this particular situation.
 They include innocent spouse relief, relief by separation of liability, and equitable relief.
 Each relate directly to the innocent spouse.